-- All contractors who work on the premises are required to ensure safe working practices by their own employees under the provisions of the Health and Safety at Work etc. Act 1974 and must pay due regard to the safety of all persons using the premises in the accordance with this Act. - All contractors must sign the contractor's folder and read the local aspestos management plan (LAMPS) if applicable - All contractors must read and return signed contractor assurance document - All contractors must supply risk assessments and method statements for all works being carried out. - 10.6.
-The principal will draw the attention of all users of the premises (including hirers and contractors) to Section 8 of the Health and Safety at Work etc. Act 1974, which states that no person shall intentionally or recklessly interfere with, or misuse, anything which is provided in the interest of health, safety or welfare in pursuance of any of the relevant statutory provisions.
+- All contractors who work on the premises are required to ensure safe working practices by their own employees under the provisions of the Health and Safety at Work Act 1974 and must pay due regard to the safety of all persons using the premises in the accordance with this Act. - All contractors must sign the contractor's folder and read the local asbestos management plan (LAMPS) if applicable - All contractors must read and return signed contractor assurance document - All contractors must supply risk assessments and method statements for all works being carried out. - 11.6.
+The Principal will draw the attention of all users of the premises (including hirers and contractors) to Section 8 of the Health and Safety at Work Act 1974, which states that no person shall intentionally or recklessly interfere with, or misuse, anything which is provided in the interest of health, safety or welfare in pursuance of any of the relevant statutory provisions.

-11. Risk Assessment
+12. Risk Assessment

-- 11.1.
+- 12.1.
 As Key Manager, the Principal, with the Trust Executive Team, will ensure that annual written risk assessments are undertaken of premises, methods of work and all school sponsored activities.
 These must be reviewed following changes in circumstances, personnel or in accordance with agreed timetables.
 The school requires a regular programme of planned assessments to be completed.
 In high-risk areas such as laboratories, workshops, gymnasiums, etc., risk assessments for the areas should be reviewed annually unless otherwise documented.
-In other activity areas, establishments should review risk assessments on an annual basis. - 11.2.
+In other activity areas, establishments should review risk assessments on an annual basis. - 12.2.
 Written risk assessments must be completed on a 5 x 5 risk rating matrix and will identify significant defects and deficiencies together with the necessary remedial action or risk control measures.

-12. Emergency Plans
+13. Emergency Plans

-- 12.1.
-As Key Manager, the Principal, with the Trust Executive Team, will ensure that an emergency plan is prepared to cover all foreseeable major incidents that could put the occupants or users of the School at risk. - 12.2.
-In undertaking this work Key Managers will have regard to the Crisis Line and Snow Line procedures published by the Local Authority. - 12.3.
+- 13.1.
+As Key Manager, the Principal, with the Deputy Chief Operating Officer (on behalf of the Executive Team), will ensure that an emergency plan is prepared to cover all foreseeable major incidents that could put the occupants or users of the school at risk. - 13.2.
+In undertaking this work Key Managers will have regard to the Crisis Line and Snow Line procedures published by the Local Authority. - 13.3.
 The school plan will indicate the actions to be taken in the event of a major incident so that everything possible is done to: